slsa-framework/slsa/docs/spec/v1.0/terminology.md

 <details><summary>Ambiguous terms to avoid</summary>

--   *Build recipe*: Could mean `external parameters`, but may include concrete steps of how to perform a build.
-To avoid implementation details, we don't define this term, but always use `external parameters` which is the interface to a `build platform`.
+-   *Build recipe:* Could mean *external parameters,* but may include concrete steps of how to perform a build.
+To avoid implementation details, we don't define this term, but always use "external parameters" which is the interface to a build platform.
 Similar terms are *build configuration source* and *build definition*.
--   *Builder*: Is `build platform`, but sometimes is used as `build environment` or a build tool from `dependencies`.
-To avoid confusion, we always use `build platform` to mean the system which allows tenants to run builds.
+-   *Builder*: Is *build platform*, but sometimes is used as *build environment* or a build tool from *dependencies*.
+To avoid confusion, we always use "build platform" to mean the system which allows tenants to run builds.

 </details>